andypfau/sparameterviewer/README.md

 ### Missing Features

 - General: "TODO"-comments in code.
-- GUI: smart scaling of dB values (e.g. set range to 20%..100% quantile).
-- GUI: do not show excessively long legend (automatically?).
 - GUI: expression file history.
 - File handling: show correct parameter names of mixed-mode parameters in `Networks.s()`, and in the GUI.
 - Expressions: better interaction with Numpy.
 How can I use numpy functions with traces?
 What if I have two different parameters and a binary operation?